avanetten/avanetten.github.io/README.md

 -----
 ## Selected Projects

 Below is are a few recent projects.
-For a full list of projects, see  [github.com/avanetten](https://github.com/avanetten), or [recent papers](#Recent Academic Papers)
+For a full list of projects, see  [github.com/avanetten](https://github.com/avanetten) or recent papers.

 ----
 ### YOLT / SIMRDWN